-Though some Native American tribes lived for centuries in the American West, as the white man pushed westward, always wanting more land and resources, they pushed the American Indians out of their way, further populating the West with various tribes.
+Though some Native American tribes lived in the American West for centuries, as the white man pushed westward, always wanting more land and resources, they pushed the American Indians out of their way, further populating the West with various tribes.

-When European settlers arrived on the North American continent at the end of the 15th century, they encountered diverse Native American cultures – as many as 900,000 inhabitants with over 300 different languages.
-These people, whose ancestors crossed the land bridge from Asia, in what may be considered the first North American immigration, were virtually destroyed by the subsequent immigration that created the United States.
-This tragedy is the direct result of treaties, written and broken by foreign governments, of warfare, and of forced assimilation.
+When European settlers arrived on the North American continent at the end of the 15th century, they encountered diverse Native American cultures – as many as 900,000 inhabitants with over 300 languages.
+These people, whose ancestors crossed the land bridge from Asia in what may be considered the first North American immigration, were virtually destroyed by the subsequent immigration that created the United States.
+This tragedy directly results from treaties written and broken by foreign governments, warfare, and forced assimilation.

 In 1786, the United States established its first Indian reservation and approached each tribe as an independent nation.
 This policy remained intact for more than 100 years.